Skip to main content

 Dormant customer

-Identifies customers with no recent job activity who previously had regular engagement — potential re-engagement or churn risk before they formally leave.
+Identifies customers with no recent job activity who previously had regular engagement.
+Useful for re-engagement and churn-risk review.

 Overdue service interval

-Flags equipment or sites that have passed their recommended service interval — maintenance contract upsell opportunities.
+Flags equipment or sites that have passed their recommended service interval, creating maintenance-contract review opportunities.

 Single-service cross-sell

-Finds customers using only one service line when your business offers multiple — cross-sell candidates with evidence of engagement.
+Finds customers using only one service line when your business offers multiple, with evidence for cross-sell conversations.

 Engineer-flagged follow-up